Stuycs-K/project03-final-10-chena-link/DEVLOG.md

 ### 2024-01-13 - Disconnects and documentation
 * Document CServer.
 Done in class.
 * More gracefully handle client disconnections.
 GServers are shut down properly when there's no players in them.
 1 hour.
+* SDL2 installed and should be available.
+15 minutes.

 ## Kevin Lin